mdefrance/AutoCarver/docs/source/comparison.rst

 This page compares them on scope, algorithm, and ergonomics so you can pick the right tool for your problem.
 The runnable code snippets are unit-tested in ``tests/examples/test_comparison_snippets.py``.

+The question is not only what each library adds, but what you lose without it: skip ordinal handling and the declared modality order of your features is gone; skip a dev-set veto and nothing stops a bin that only exists in your training sample.

 Scope at a glance
 -----------------